timothyjellison/jquery-validation-plugin-tutorial/README.md

-# jquery-validation-plugin-tutorial
-A basic walkthrough for how to use the [jQuery Validation Plugin](https://jqueryvalidation.org/)

----

 #The jQuery Validation Plugin

+A basic walkthrough for how to use the [jQuery Validation Plugin](https://jqueryvalidation.org/).
+The assumed audience is someone who knows the basics of JavaScript and jQuery but has probably never used a jQuery plugin before.

+[Contributions](https://github.com/timothyjellison/jquery-validation-plugin-tutorial/pulls) and [critique](https://github.com/timothyjellison/jquery-validation-plugin-tutorial/issues) are very welcome.

 ##Inclusion &amp; instantiation